albar965/littlenavmap-manual/en/INTRO.md

 The installation of _Little Navmap_ does not change any registry entries \(in Windows\) and involves a simple copy of files therefore an installer or setup program is not required.

 Do not extract the archive into the folder `c:\Program Files\` or `c:\Program Files (x86)\` since this requires administrative privileges for some Windows versions.
-Since Windows keeps control of these folders other problems might occur like replaced or deleted files.
+Windows keeps control of these folders, therefore other problems might occur like replaced or deleted files.

 Extract the Zip archive into a folder like `c:\Little Navmap`.
 Then start the program by double-clicking `littlenavmap.exe`.
 See [First Start](INTRO.md#first-start) for more information on the first start after installation.